Ghostly Trio: Film versions

 Since the 1995 Casper feature film, the Ghostly Trio's names have mostly remained Stretch, Fatso and Stinkie.
 In most appearances, they enjoy scaring people (in contrast with Casper).
-The group generally treats Casper as their own personal slave and mistreats him.
-Despite this, the Trio does care about Casper and like him more than they are willing to admit.
+The group generally treat Casper as their own personal slave and mistreat him.
+Despite this, the Trio do care about Casper and like him more than they are willing to admit.
 On rare occasions, they protect him, sometimes out of self-interest.
-In the 2006 TV-film, Casper's Scare School, the Ghostly Trio is depicted as nice towards Casper and the brothers display concern for him.
+In the 2006 TV-film, Casper's Scare School, the Ghostly Trio are depicted as nice towards Casper and the brothers display concern for him.
 For example, when Casper leaves for Scare School, the Trio cry.

-Most of the time, the Ghostly Trio expresses a general feeling of superiority towards the living, sometimes degenerating into hatred.
+Most of the time, the Ghostly Trio express a general feeling of superiority towards the living, sometimes degenerating into hatred.
 In the films from 1995 onwards, they sometime refer to humans as "fleshies" or "bonebags".
 The 1995 film and spin-off cartoon series, however, show their friendship with Dr. James Harvey.
 At first, they demand he vacate their home and make his quest to learn about the afterlife difficult.
 They grow to like him and, certain that his obsession with finding his wife will make him become a ghost, consider expanding their group into a Ghostly Quartet.
 That would require killing him, but they ultimately prove unable to do it themselves (Harvey later dies in a manhole accident, but this proves temporary).
 After he stops trying to get them to cross over, they also keep their promise to briefly reunite him with the spirit of his wife.
 The spin-off cartoon (in which they appeared as the main antagonists) depicted them in a similar light, where they often harass the doctor, although out of mischief rather than hatred.